 It is graced with a topping of white frosting and coloured little devils.
 The recipe has been passed orally from mother to daughter for generations.
 This cake gets its name from its main ingredient.
 The cultivation of walnut trees is still widespread in Seulo.

-Almond, Hazelnuts and Walnuts Torrone
+Almonds, Hazelnuts and Walnuts Torrone

 It is made throughout Sardinia and particular in the Province of Nuoro (Tonara, Desulo, etc.) It comes in rolls of varying sizes from 100 gr to 20 kg, white, with the scent and taste of honey as well as a semi-soft and supple texture.
 The locally sourced ingredients are egg whites, bitter honey (strawberry tree or chestnuts) or sweet (millefiori), toasted almonds or hazelnuts or walnuts, lemon zest.